 Dean Antonio G.M.
 La Viña, JSD is a teacher, thinker, leader, lawyer, human rights and climate justice advocate, and social entrepreneur.
-He has been an educator for nearly 40 years and is currently professor of law, philosophy, governance, and politics in a dozen universities and learning institutions in the Philippines.
-He is currently Senior Fellow on climate change and Energy Collaboratory Director of Manila Observatory.
+He has been an educator for more than 40 years and is currently professor of law, philosophy, governance, and politics in a dozen universities and learning institutions in the Philippines.

 Dean Tony is a Mindanawon from Cagayan de Oro, belonging to the Chaves-Neri and Roa clans.
 He is married and has three sons.